The future of fashion? Stunning textiles dyed with bacteria

 "When you take a designer and place them in a biological, scientific environment, that's when you get a new way of thinking that can catalyze this kind of innovation," she says.

 Chieza would know.
-For eight years, she and her firm, Faber Futures, have been at the forefront of the burgeoning biodesign field, finding natural alternatives to unsustainable industrial processes.
+For eight years, she have been at the forefront of the burgeoning biodesign field, finding natural alternatives to unsustainable industrial processes.

-Most recently, as a designer-in-residence at the University College London's Department of Biochemical Engineering, she's been developing dyes from Streptomyces, a bacteria typically found in the roots of plants.
+Most recently, as a designer-in-residence at the University College London's Department of Biochemical Engineering, she's been developing dyes from Streptomyces coelicolor, a bacteria typically found in the roots of plants.

 "Bacteria produce pigment.
 They either seep it out of their cell walls or they hold it within their cell walls," she explains.
 "I became very interested with microbes that seep it out because that seemed like a very low-tech way of actually accessing that color."

-To apply these natural dyes, textiles are placed in a petri dish with live Streptomyces.
+To apply these natural dyes, textiles are placed in a petri dish with live Streptomyces coelicolor.
 After an incubation period, the textiles take on the rich blue, purple and red tones, depending on the pH of the environment where the bacteria are grown.

 Because these pigments are derived through the natural excretion process, Chieza says, they can dye textiles with about 500 times less water than traditional dyeing, while cutting the use of harmful synthetic chemicals.